ellysaschottler/README_Generator-ESchottler/Develop/README1.md

  ## Questions

- If you have any questions about this application, please reach me at fakeemail.gmail.com.
+ If you have any questions about this application, please reach me at fakeemail@gmail.com.
 You can also find my GitHub profile at https://github.com/ellysaschottler

  ## License

- This application is covered under 'MIT License'
+ This application is covered under MIT License